 Because the Advantage2 is a multimedia keyboard that can present itself to the computer as a virtual flash drive, it may not be compatible with all KVM switches and docks.

 Unlike most keyboard programming software, the SmartSet App does not get installed on your PC.
 The App needs to be saved to the keyboard’s v-Drive and run directly from that location to access the various keyboard configuration files.
 If you have downloaded the App from our website, follow these installation instructions.

 Advantage2 SmartSet App

-Accessing the SmartSet App for Windows
+Accessing the SmartSet App (Windows only)

-After updating the firmware, download the appropriate version of the App to your desktop, open the v-Drive, and copy/paste the App to the top level of the “KINESIS KB” removable drive in Windows File Explorer/Finder. *Note Mac users will need to launch the App once from their Desktop before moving the App to the v-Drive.
+*Note: Mac users will need to launch the App once from their Desktop before moving the App to the v-Drive.

 Updating the firmware on the Advantage2 is a quick and easy process.
 Open a text editor window and run a Status Report to see your current firmware version and your v-Drive size (2MB or 4MB), then download the appropriate version at right.
 Save the new firmware file to the v-Drive and then use a simple onboard shortcut to install it.